tap349/tap349.github.io/_posts/2017-11-24-dry-rb-dry-validation.md

 required(:foo) { type?(Integer) }
 ```

-NOTE: when using `value` method, you pass hash for unary predicate
+NOTE: when using `value` method, unary predicate is specified as a hash
-      instead of atom for predicate of zero arity.
+      (while predicate of zero arity is specified as an atom).

 ## `int?` vs. `type?(Integer)`